 Guided Reading Organization

-This first pin focuses on guided reading organization.
+First of all, let’s focus on guided reading organization.
 One thing that I find very distracting is unnecessary movement in the classroom.
 It seems my students are memory challenged when it comes to being prepared with their materials.
 By putting a cart beside the reading table, all materials are right there!
 You can also use labeled storage carts around the room for students too.
 Each group can have their materials all together in one place.
 Check out THIS POST from Tunstall’s Teaching Tidbits for other great guided reading tips.

 Noise Level Control Classroom Decor Sign

 Guided Reading Support

-Because guided reading is a big part of my day,I love this idea from Adrienne at Having Class in Third for supporting kids in a small group.
+Because guided reading is a big part of my day,I love this idea from Adrienne at Adrienne Teaches for supporting kids in a small group.
 Dividing your table into sections helps students know their space and allows you to use that space as one big dry erase board.
 You can do word building, responding to reading, and even quick checks with questioning.
 All you need is a dry erase marker.

 Whether these neat chairs end up in your classroom or in your child’s bedroom, the idea is precious!
 What a great way to reuse old tires in a really cozy way.
 This is a DIY that won’t happen this year, but I still love them!
 Thanks, Itsy Bits and Pieces!

 Back to School Open House Welcome Wall